fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the differential gene expression data.
+A promise that resolves to a list (array) of objects, where each object represents a differentially expressed gene for a specific cell type and condition, including expression levels and regulation direction.

 highest_measurement
 +++++++++++++++++++